-- (1) Based on estimated original useful economic life of towers and fiber. - (2) Illustrative of representative transactions, including U.S. for towers. - (3) Revenues Under Contract are as of September 30, 2019.
+(1) Decision of contracts or given boolman contracts on a monitor of contracts and monitor.
+(2) Illustrative of representative transactions, including U.S. for towers.
+(3) Revenues Under Contract are as of September 30, 2019.
 Contracts are subject to termination under certain conditions and/or may not be renewed.
 Actual Revenues Under Contract could vary materially.